celo-org/celo-monorepo/packages/sdk/transactions-uri/README.md

 # @celo/transactions-uri

-functions for generating / reading / building URIs and QR codes for Building Celo Transactions
+Makes it easy to generate Celo transaction URIs and QR codes.